 - Establishing and strengthening relationships with local community organizations.

-- Managing and learning from the COVID-19 pandemic to enhance emergency operations, planning, and training.
+- Managing and learning from the COVID-19 pandemic throughout the College’s reopening and beyond to create a culture of care and enhance emergency operations, planning, and training.

-- Continuing to expand and improve the use of instructional technology in online and face-to-face courses.
+- Continuing to expand and improve the use of technology to enhance classroom instruction and workplace efficiencies.